dougzilla32/AsyncCancellation/README.md

 ) async throws -> T
 ```

-#### The 'cancellation' extension is demonstrated by the following example which adds async/await to URLSessionTask:
+#### The 'cancellation' extension is demonstrated by the following example which adds async/await to URLSessionTask.dataTask:

 ```swift
 /// Extend URLSessionTask to be an AsyncTask